tagohd/mono/Plot/Old Plot Notes/1 - The Call to Adventure.md

 See also: [[The Beginning]], [[1.1 The Call to Adventure]]

 %%
-Sudosays:: Answered some unanswered questions.
+sudoMinor:: Answered some unanswered questions by including things I'd already written.
 #minorChange #unseenByLun
 %%